- Polymyalgia rheumatica is a type of arthritis affecting older adults.

 Polymyalgia rheumatica simply means ‘pain in many muscles’.
-People with the condition might have:
+Your main symptoms might include:

-The muscular pain can come on overnight, or it can come on slowly.
-It might be mild, or it might be severe enough to cause you a lot of trouble getting about.
+Your muscular pain can come on overnight, or it can come on slowly.
+It might be mild, or it might be severe enough to make it difficult to function.

 If you are concerned about any of these symptoms, see your doctor.

 What is giant cell arteritis?